Jackymancs4/timer-stopwatch/README.md

 timer.stop();
 timer.startstop(); // Toggles the running state
-timer.reset(countDownMS); // optional countDownMS to reset countdown to that many milliseconds
+timer.reset(countDownMS); // optional countDownMS to reset countdown to that many milliseconds timer.getState() // Return 0, 1 or 2 if the timer is respectively stopped, running or complete timer.isStopped() timer.isRunning()
+timer.isComplete()
 ```

 ### Properties